-Perform leak tests on welds faster and more reliably with the vacuum box!
-It hooks up directly to a shop air hose and uses a venturi nozzle to pull a vacuum of 22 in.
+Perform leak tests on welds faster and more reliably with our Leak Detection Vacuum Box!
+It hooks up directly to a shop air hose and uses a Venturi nozzle to pull a vacuum of 22 in.
 Hg (11 psi) on the weld.

 The test is performed by one person.